 All LearnON classes through Michigan Virtual for students will make mentors available to students who need extra help.
 Students also can interact with teachers and fellow students through the online portal.
 Teachers are accessible through a number of communications channels including video chat and texting.
 “This is a win-win-win situation.
 Online learning may not be right for every student in every circumstance.
 By keeping local control, LearnON educators will be in a position to provide our students the support and guidance they need to be successful,” Miller said.

 LearnON options are available to all St. Clair County high school students beginning with registration for their Fall 2017 classes over the next several months.
 Classes available include core subjects such as English and Math.
 Other courses address less common subjects not typically available in most high schools, including a wide range of world languages and Advanced Placement courses.
 The expanded online options also will allow students to pursue a subject at whatever academic level matches their skills and interests.

 “LearnON is a perfect example of how St. Clair County schools work together for the benefit of their students,” Miller said.

 About St. Clair County RESA

 Michigan Virtual is a private, nonprofit Michigan corporation established by the State of Michigan in 1998 to serve as a champion for online learning.
-It is the parent organization of the Michigan Virtual for Students and Michigan Virtual Learning Research Institute.
+It is the parent organization of the Michigan Virtual Learning Research Institute.